peter88213/manuskript_md/README.md

 A Python script to create Markdown-formatted text files from a [Manuskript](https://www.theologeek.ch/manuskript/) project.

+## Features

+- Creates *world.md*, a Markdown-formatted text file containing the story world descriptions.
+  The heading levels reflect the hierarchy in *Manuskript*.
+- Creates *characters.md*, a Markdown-formatted text file containing the character data.
+  Each character#s name is on the first level heading.
+  The character information is structured on the second level.
+- Creates *manuscript.md*, a Markdown-formatted text file containing all chapters and scenes.
+- You can control which documents are created with the command line parameters.

 ## Requirements

 - A Python installation (version 3.6 or newer).